 For those who would like to continue to learn different designs in this Japanese art, I have called this one Temari stars, as it is created by stitching in a star shape at each of the 12 centres.
 This design uses 6 different colours and is worked on an 80mm ball.
 The design covers the ball completely.
-There will be at least 3 different colourway choices on the workshop.
+There will be 2 different colourway choices on the workshop.

 Suitability - Advanced Suitable for students who have at least attended at least a level 2 temari workshop, or who have made a number of temari balls previously.

 Date(s) This workshop will be run again in late 2022 or early 2023.
 Please contact us to register your interest.
-Times 10.00 am. to 4.00 pm. with 30 minutes for lunch Arrival: from 9.30 am.
+Times 10.00 am. to 4.00 pm. with 45 minutes for lunch Arrival: from 9.30 am.

 Location Alstonefield Memorial Hall (The Village Hall) Postcode for Satnav - DE6 2FR Click for Directions

 What you need to bring Packed lunch face covering (when moving around the Hall) One pre-wrapped polystyrene ball* (so that we can begin measuring at the start of the workshop) (Everything else is provided, including needles & embroidery scissors.
 However you are welcome to bring your own sewing kit if you prefer). * Please use an 80 mm polystyrene ball, which should be wrapped to the cotton stage and be ready for measuring at the start of the workshop.
-It is suggested that you use a neutral coloured cotton for wrapping, which is not too dark.
+It is suggested that you use a pale coloured cotton for wrapping.
 Please make sure the ball circumference is no greater than 30 mm. .
 N.B. you will be provided with an 80mm poly ball with 6 full skeins of cotton perle thread and 1000 yards of cotton as part of your materials pack.